awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies-inheritance.md

 + However, policy F can append tag values for the key\.
 That's because policy E includes `"@@operators_allowed_for_child_policies": ["@@append"]` for the tag value\.

 **Effective policy for accounts in the OU**

+**Note**
+You can't directly use the content of a displayed effective policy as the content of a new policy\.
+The syntax doesn't include the operators needed to control merging with other child and parent policies\.
+This is for understanding the effective results only\.

 ```
 {